pen-lang/pen/doc/src/advanced-features/writing-system-packages.md

 - Networking
 - Random number generation

-Note that **system packages should never expose side effects directly through their functions**; all exported functions of their APIs must be purely functional.
-Instead, you need to pass a `Context` type to every effectful function for them to make side effects.
-Then, actual context values of the type are injected into entry points of applications: the `main` functions.
+Note that **system packages should never expose side effects directly through their functions**; all public functions in system packages must be purely functional.
+Instead, you need to pass a `Context` type to every effectful function for it to make side effects.

 For example, a system package for command line applications should have the following types and functions: